Grief Support Hotline for Adolescents Near Dallas, Texas

 • Is your child having any thoughts of self-harm or suicidal ideation?
 This critical question assesses immediate safety concerns and determines the need for psychiatric emergency response.

 • What kind of coping mechanisms or strategies has your child tried?
-This helps to identify what has or hasn’t worked in managing their grief, guiding the counselor to suggest new approaches if needed.
+This helps us identify what has or hasn’t worked in managing their grief, guiding the counselor to suggest new approaches if needed.

 • How is your child’s daily functioning, including schoolwork and social interactions?
 This provides insight into how the grief affects their daily life and whether additional support might be necessary.